 - Pay attention to wildlife warning signs, as these do indicate wildlife collision hot spots;

-- Stay within the recommended speed limit, and reduce your speed in areas of limited visibility;
+- Stay within the recommended speed limit.
+Reduce your speed especially in areas of limited visibility and at dawn and dusk when there is reduced light and animals are more active;

 - Be vigilant and scan the road shoulders for animals, particularly at dawn and dusk;